nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 ### Part 6: Selling on a marketplace vs. hosting your own site
 ![Online Course Selling](../assets/selling_course.jpg "Where to sell your online course")

+[We have a dedicated post on this topic which provides more detail](/blog/where-to-host-online-course-marketplace-self-hosting).
+In this section you can find a shorter summary.

 Broadly speaking, you have two choices when it comes to where you sell your online course: